ngasull/well-auction/README.md

 ### Commands

-* `\wellauction create` to create an auction house that sell the type of item you're holding in your hand.
-Creates the shop "in" the block you're looking at.
+* `\wellauction attach` to create or updates an auction house by adding the type of item you're holding in your hand on sale.
+Creates the shop inside the block you're looking at (right-click to open).
+* `\wellauction detach` to updates an auction house by detaching the type of item you're holding in your hand from sales.
+A shop without sales is removed.
+* `\wellauction remove` to remove an auction house from the block you're looking at.
 * `\wellauction list` lists the auction houses that exist.

 ### Permissions

 * `well.auction` execute `/wellauction` commands
+* `well.auction.open` open auction houses
 * `well.auction.buy` buy items
 * `well.auction.sell` sell items